 Generations of Opinions.
 The Supreme Court's opinions and related materials are disseminated to the public by means of four printed publications and two computerized services.
 Prior to the issuance of (1) bound volumes of the U.S. Reports, the Court's official decisions appear in three temporary printed forms: (2) bench opinions (which are transmitted electronically to subscribers over the Court's Project Hermes service); (3) slip opinions (which are posted on this website); and (4) preliminary prints.

 Caution: In case of discrepancies between the print and electronic versions of these bound volume materials, the print versions control.
-In addition, GPO Access includes, as a convenience to users, a database of unofficial versions of bound volume opinions issued between 1937 and 1975.
-This database was created by the Air Force and is made available as a finding aid only.
-Because neither GPO nor the Court has performed costly validation or authentication processes, the authenticity or completeness of the data cannot be verified.
 Only the bound volumes of the United States Reports contain the final, official text of the opinions of the Supreme Court.

 Where to Obtain Opinions.
-Apart from the various print and electronic versions of the opinions and other materials published in the official U.S. Reports and sold by the GPO, a number of private companies sell unofficial versions of the opinions in print, microform, CD-ROM, and on-line formats.
-For information as to the availability of all official and unofficial sources of opinions, see the file entitled "Where to Obtain Supreme Court Opinions."
+Apart from the various print and electronic versions of the opinions and other materials published in the official U.S. Reports and sold by the GPO, a number of private companies sell unofficial versions of the opinions.
+For information as to the availability of all official and unofficial sources of opinions, see "Where to Obtain Supreme Court Opinions."